clemsonciti/palmetto-documentation/pages/documentation/owners.md

 The data is stored in the ZFS filesystem format.
 Owners of the previous SAMQFS storage may expand existing storage at the same price.

+## Contact information

+Individuals interested in purchase of Palmetto hardware may contact Jeronica Williams at
+<jeronic@clemson.edu> or 864.656.5888 (office).